Competitive Sequential Screening: Introduction

-With competition, sequential screening introduces a new strategic effect.
-The consumer can ultimately use only one of the products, but he is initially uncertain of which product he will prefer.
-To retain the option to purchase either product, the consumer enters contracts with both firms.
-The consumer's multi-homing in contracts introduces strategic complexity for the firms.
+Sequential screening introduces new strategic effects.
+Even if the consumer ultimately uses only one product, he is initially uncertain of which product he will prefer.
+To retain the option to use either product, the consumer enters contracts with both firms.
+This multi-homing in contracts creates strategic complexity for the firms.
 When a firm designs its menu of contracts, it must take into account that its menu influences the consumer's choice of contracts at \emph{both} firms.

-Our main result (\cref{res:equilibrium}) identifies the essentially unique equilibrium of this game.
+In \cref{res:equilibrium}, we identify the essentially unique equilibrium of this game.
 To ensure that the product market is covered, we assume that the consumer's average valuation for the two products is sufficiently high.
 Every consumer type chooses one contract from each firm.
 Consumers who expect to prefer product $B$ select more ``premium'' contracts at firm $B$ (with lower strike prices and higher subscription fees) and less ``premium'' contracts at firm $A$ (with higher strike prices and lower subscription fees).
 Even if the firms are symmetric, the resulting allocation is inefficient because the consumer is endogenously \emph{locked into} the firm where he holds a more premium subscription.
 The consumer sometimes purchases that firm's product, because of its lower strike price, even when he likes the other product more.

-By comparing our equilibrium with the outcome if only one firm is present, we derive testable implications for how an incumbent monopolist's subscription pricing changes when a new firm enters.
-We find that strike prices at the incumbent \emph{increase} and subscription fees \emph{decrease}.
-Strike prices increase because, under competition, downward distortion reduces information rents more dramatically.
-Consumption shifts to the other firm's product, rather than to non-consumption, and consumers who are more eager for one firm are less eager for the other.
+By comparing our equilibrium with the outcome if only one firm is present, we derive testable implications for how an incumbent monopolist's pricing changes when a new, horizontally differentiated firm enters.
+Subscription fees \emph{decrease}, but strike prices \emph{increase}.
+This prediction is consistent with the evolution of the streaming market.
+In 2022, Netflix first introduced a basic subscription plan with advertisements (effectively a higher usage price) after losing subscribers to new entrants such as Disney\textsuperscript{+}.\footnote{See \url{https://tinyurl.com/2ypanxz6}.} Strike prices increase because, under competition, downward distortion reduces the consumer's information rents more effectively.
+The reason is that consumption shifts to the other firm's product, rather than to non-consumption, and consumers who are more eager for one firm are less eager for the other.